Fairy-io/code-and-pepper-sw/README.md

 ## Deployed Application

-You can see the deployed application here: [Application Link - Coming Soon]
+You can see the deployed application here: https://code-and-pepper-sw-dev.magicfe.net/graphql

 ## Technology Choices